-Here at Code Platoon we care about veterans.
+Here at Code Platoon we care about veterans and military spouses.
 A lot.
 That is why we took the time to comb the web and all of our resources to compile this guide for you.
 We pored over hundreds of guides and tips and only listed the best ones here.
 Are you ready to see what we found?

 As early as possible is ideal, but at least one year in advance of leaving the military is a good idea.
 Don’t immediately start vacationing and taking time off.
 It might be tempting, especially after multiple deployments, but don’t do it.
 Strike while the iron is hot.

 By preparing early we mean that you should be applying as early as possible to as many jobs as possible.
 This in turn means networking early, preparing for interviews early, cleaning up your resume early, and cleaning up all social media early, making sure you have a highly professional email address– i.e. first and last name, no nicknames – and no embarrassing photos on Facebook.
 Get your SMART transcript ready, too, especially if you want to go to college because it shows how many college credits you have already learned while in the military.